jeeliz/jeelizFaceFilter/README.md

   * `[<float> minValue, <float> maxValue] qualityFactorRange`: analogous to `translationFactorRange` but for the head detection coefficient.
 Default value: `[0.9, 0.98]`,
   * `[<float> minValue, <float> maxValue] alphaRange`: it specify how to apply `k`.
 Between 2 successive detections, we blend the previous `detectState` values with the current detection values using a mixing factor `alpha`. `alpha=<minValue>` if `k<0.0` and `alpha=<maxValue>` if `k>1.0`.
 Between the 2 values, the variation is quadratic.

+* `JEEFACEFILTERAPI.update_videoElement(<video> vid, <function|False> callback)`: change the video element used for the face detection (which can be provided via `VIDEOSETTINGS.videoElement`) by another video element.
+A callback function can be called when it is done.

 ### Optimization